aqib-mehmood/aqib-mehmood/README.md

 -->
 ## 👋 Hi there, I'm Aqib Mehmood, an aspiring SDET from Pakistan 🇵🇰.

-I'm a Software Quality Assurance Engineer with a focus on ensuring the quality and security of decentralized applications (dApps).
-With a background of three years in Software Quality Assurance, I bring valuable experience to the world of blockchain technology.
+I have around 3 years of experience as a QA Engineer, specialized in testing blockchain applications.

 ## 🚀 About Me

-- 🏢 I’m currently working as Blockchain QA Engineer.
+- 🏢 I’m currently working as a Blockchain QA Engineer.
 - 🔍 Experienced in Manual Testing, Functional & Non-Functional Testing, and Test Automation tools like Cypress & Selenium.
 - 🌐 Actively Learning trending Tools and Technologies for QA Automation.